Pupil Premium 2022/23

 Impact on attendance

-Targeted intervention using an attendance officer and Heads of House has improved Pp persistent absence.
-PP PA rates are equivalent to national rates.
+Targeted intervention using an attendance officer and Heads of House work to improve persistent absence.
 Persistent absence pupils have received the support of a 1:1 tutor to allow them to catch up with missed work.

 Coaching and Mentoring